scotty1257/scotty1257/README.md

 ## Hi, I’m Scotty
--  I’m currently a Software Engineer
+-  I’m currently a Software Engineer with 2 years of professional experience
 -  Favorite Languages are (in order) C++, TypeScript, Python, Rust, Julia, and JavaScript
+-  I really enjoy system level development in C++, as well as TypeScript
+-  Front-end :point_left: and Back-end :point_right:

 <!---